 Living off the grid in Ontario is legal, there are no limits on harvesting rainwater as in some of the US states, but in areas, with a high population density where you are already connected to the utilities, it will be extremely hard to go off the grid.
 The quality of education in this province is fairly high, although it can get extremely expensive, you also have the possibility to homeschool your children just make sure you follow the local homeschooling laws.

-The quality of the roads in Ontario is fairly high, although there are some areas in the northern parts which do not have any access to roads or which become inaccessible during the wintertime.
+The quality of the roads in Ontario is fairly high, although there are some areas in the northern parts that do not have any access to roads or which become inaccessible during the wintertime.
 If you live off the grid in the southern parts of the province then you shouldn’t worry too much about road access.

 The price of land and property is one of the highest in the country, the good news is that you can still find a plot of land or a small homestead in some areas cheaper.
-Generally speaking the best areas for off grid living are in southeastern parts, the bad news is that the cost of land and property is the highest here.
+Generally speaking the best areas for off grid living are in the southeastern parts, the bad news is that the cost of land and property is the highest here.

 The cost of living in Ontario is fairly high, not because everything has to be imported but due to the high population density in the south especially near the capital Ottawa.
 If you want to live off the grid as frugally as possible then it will be extremely difficult due to the high cost of living.